 The local conditions such as geography, hydrological/meteorological, and tides.

-Whilst there are many different risk management methodologies, IALA offers three risk management tools for assessing the risks in waterways when planning and implementing VTS.
+Whilst there are many different risk management methodologies, IALA offers three risk management tools for assessing the risks in waterways when initiating and planning a VTS.
 At Annex 1 is a list of key considerations, many of which are incorporated in the IALA risk management toolbox, to assist in:

 Determining the need for VTS;